“The $185 Smart Home Devices That Changed My Life.”

-My solution is to start my morning without my involvement using automated smart home technology and remove the excuses.
+The solution is to start my morning without my involvement using automated smart home technology and remove the excuses.
 Thus, having the light, coffee maker, and heater turn on before I even wake up.

 $70: 2 Leelbox Wifi Mini Smart Plug Outlet – I chose 4 total outlets ($70 for 4 outlets) to incorporate the space heater, coffee maker, and lamps but some may be able to get by with just two.
 You don’t need a hub for these and they will work on an “on”/”off” schedule and you can control them with your phone using the Smart Life App.
 I chose a hub and smart life app to have voice control and mobile control.
 These have up to a 240v capacity and have some of the best reviews on Amazon.

-$15.99: Black and Decker Coffee Maker – This is a “dumb” coffee maker in the fact that it is turned on using a switch.
+$15.99(on sale): Black and Decker Coffee Maker – This is a “dumb” coffee maker in the fact that it is turned on using a switch.
 The coffee switch is always “on” and the outlet turns on and off based on my schedule.
 Any coffee maker with a switch will work and there are also more expensive coffee makers out there that have the timer option, in which case you wouldn’t need the smart switch.
 Make sure to fill the reservoir with water the night before and place the cup under the spout.
-(I also use this for making Tea in the morning).
+(I also use this for making Tea in the morning)

 $49: Space Heater with Dial or Switch – This is also purely based on preference, but I found that a hotter room gets me up easier in the morning(I fall asleep faster in a cooler room) and I am not allowed to install a Nest Thermostat in my apartment.
 I love going to bed in a cold environment and waking up in a warm one.
 Some people may prefer the opposite or would rather hook up a regular fan.
 The point is to make sure it is a “dumb” fan or heater with a switch or dial to use the smart outlet between 15 and 30 minutes before you wake up.